jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 other bytes associated with the type.

 Major type 0:
-: an unsigned integer.
-The 5-bit additional information is either the integer itself (for additional information values 0 through 23) or the length of additional data.
-Additional information 24 means the value is represented in an additional uint8_t, 25 means a uint16_t, 26 means a uint32_t, and 27 means a uint64_t.
+: an integer in the range 0..2**64-1 inclusive.
+The value of the encoded item is the unsigned integer itself.
 For example, the integer 10 is denoted as the one byte 0b000_01010 (major type 0, additional information 10).
 The integer 500 would be 0b000_11001 (major type 0, additional information 25) followed by the two bytes 0x01f4, which is 500 in decimal.

 Major type 1:
-: a negative integer.
-The encoding follows the rules for unsigned integers (major type 0), except that the value is then -1 minus the encoded unsigned integer.
+: a negative integer in the range -2**64..-1 inclusive.
+The value of the item is -1 minus the unsigned integer.
 For example, the integer -500 would be 0b001_11001 (major type 1, additional information 25) followed by the two bytes 0x01f3, which is 499 in decimal.

 Major type 2:
 : a byte string.
-The string's length in bytes is represented following the rules for positive integers (major type 0).
+The unsigned integer is the number of bytes in the string.
 For example, a byte string whose length is 5 would have an initial byte of 0b010_00101 (major type 2, additional information 5 for the length), followed by 5 bytes of binary content.
 A byte string whose length is 500 would have 3 initial bytes of 0b010_11001 (major type 2, additional information 25 to indicate a two-byte length) followed by the two bytes 0x01f4 for a length of 500, followed by 500 bytes of binary content.

 Major type 3:
-: a text string, specifically a string of Unicode characters that is encoded as UTF-8 {{RFC3629}}.
-The format of this type is identical to that of byte strings (major type 2), that is, as with major type 2, the length gives the number of bytes.
+: a text string ({{cbor-data-models}}), encoded as UTF-8 ({{RFC3629}}).
+  The unsigned integer is the number of bytes in the string.
+A string containing an invalid UTF-8 sequence is well-formed but invalid.
   This type is provided for systems that need to interpret or display human-readable text, and allows the differentiation between unstructured bytes and text that has a specified repertoire and encoding.
 In contrast to formats such as JSON, the Unicode characters in this type are never escaped.
 Thus, a newline character (U+000A) is always represented in a string as the byte 0x0a, and never as the bytes 0x5c6e (the characters "\\" and "n") or as 0x5c7530303061 (the characters "\\", "u", "0", "0", "0", and "a").

 Major type 4:
 : an array of data items.
 Arrays are also called lists, sequences, or tuples.
-The array's length follows the rules for byte strings (major type 2), except that the length denotes the number of data items, not the length in bytes that the array takes up.
+The unsigned integer is the number of data items in the array.
 Items in an array do not need to all be of the same type.
   For example, an array that contains 10 items of any type would have an initial byte of 0b100_01010 (major type of 4, additional information of 10 for the length) followed by the 10 remaining items.

 Major type 5:
 : a map of pairs of data items.
 Maps are also called tables, dictionaries, hashes, or objects (in JSON).
 A map is comprised of pairs of data items, each pair consisting of a key that is immediately followed by a value.
-The map's length follows the rules for byte strings (major type 2), except that the length denotes the number of pairs, not the length in bytes that the map takes up.
+The unsigned integer is the number of *pairs* of data items in the map.
 For example, a map that contains 9 pairs would have an initial byte of 0b101_01001 (major type of 5, additional information of 9 for the number of pairs) followed by the 18 remaining items.
 The first item is the first key, the second item is the first value, the third item is the second key, and so on.
 A map that has duplicate keys may be well-formed, but it is not valid, and thus it causes indeterminate decoding; see also {{map-keys}}.

 Major type 6:
-: optional semantic tagging of other major types.
+: a tagged data item whose tag is the unsigned integer and whose value is the single following encoded item.
 See {{tags}}.

 Major type 7:
-: floating-point numbers and simple data types that need no content, as well as the "break" stop code.
+: floating-point numbers and simple values, as well as the "break" stop code.
 See {{fpnocont}}.

 These eight major types lead to a simple table showing which of the